uwsupercs201/ProgrammingAssignment3/README.md

 ## Implementation Guidelines

-- Your program should contain an array of strings called `database`.
-Each element of the `database` array should be a string which contains 1 line of the .txt document.
-You will not need to add contents to this file, so the array can be exactly as long as the number of lines of the .txt document.
+- Your program will contain an array of strings called `databaseAsArray`.
+Each element of the `databaseAsArray` array should be a string which contains 1 line of the .txt document.
+This is accomplished by the starter code.
 - The main method of the program creates the user experience.
 It should ask the user whether they are a Sales Manager, Customer Service Rep, CEO or COO.
 Based on their response it should list the options they can perform:

 | Title | Options |